Family grieves second loss to Hamas, calls for justice amid conflict - I24NEWS

 "Naftali was a highly regarded physiotherapist, a beloved individual," Roth reminisced.
 The tragedy strikes deeper as the family continues to grapple with the unresolved legal proceedings against those responsible for the attack that killed their daughter Malki.

-The Roths have battled for years to press a quietly recalcitrant U.S. government to insist the Hashemite Kingdom of Jordan, which openly harbors the Hamas bomber responsible for the 2001 bombing, Ahlam Tamimi, to extradited her to Washington.
+The Roths have battled for years to press a quietly recalcitrant U.S. government to pressure its ally Jordan, which openly harbors the Hamas bomber responsible for the 2001 attack, Ahlam Tamimi, to be extradicted to Washington.

-Roth's decades-long campaign for justice against Hamas has been met with frustration and disappointment.
+Arnold Roth's decades-long campaign for justice against Hamas has faced frustration and disappointment.

 Addressing the impact of political decisions on Israel's ongoing fight against Hamas, Roth expressed his cautiousness in interpreting such moves.